davidgranstrom/losc/README.md

 The API is divided into two parts:

-1. Opaque high level API exposed through `losc.lua` module.
+1. Opaque high level API exposed through the `losc.lua` module.
-2. Low level API exposing serialization functions and types and based on plain lua tables.
+2. Low level API exposing serialization/deserialization functions and types based on plain lua tables.

-The two API:s are decoupled from each other which makes it possible to implement new high level API:s on top of the serialization functions if needed.
+The two API:s are decoupled from each other which makes it possible to implement new high level API:s on top of the low level API functions if needed.

 Read more about it in the [documentation][docs].